marekkarbarz/EntityFramework.Docs/entity-framework/ef6/past-versions-of-entity-framework.md

 # Past Versions of Entity Framework
 We highly recommend that you use the latest version of Entity Framework to ensure you get the latest features and bug fixes.
 Check out the [Getting Started](../ef6/entity-framework-ef-documentation.md) section for documentation that applies to the latest version.

 We realize that you may need to use a previous version so this page serves as an archive of documentation for past releases.
-We’ll move outdated content here as new versions of Entity Framework are released.
+We?ll move outdated content here as new versions of Entity Framework are released.

 Some of the content we built for previous versions is still relevant to the latest release, so you may find some links are shown on both this page and the [Getting Started](../ef6/entity-framework-ef-documentation.md) page.